zakodium-oss/galvanicium-app/README.md

 <https://app.galvanicium.org>

-Galvanium is a web application made to visualize and superimpose BioLogic data.
+Galvanicium is a web application made to display and superimpose measurements from potentiostats and battery cyclers.

 This repository contains the source code of the application.